ruglr/crypto-currency-resources/README.md

 A variety of thoughts, liks, tips and resources for various crypto currencies of interest

 For any suggestions, please log an issue.
-Hopefully you can include some details spark my interest
+Hopefully you can include some details that spark my interest

 - [Bitcoin Resources](#bitcoin-resources)
 - [Litecoin Resources](#litecoin-resources)